Deadline for Applications: January 19, 2018 or until all positions are filled

 c) Transcripts.
 TWO official copies from every post secondary institution attended, except Acadia University transcripts.

-NOTE: Prior to applying, all international transcripts must be assessed by the Nova Scotia Department of Education.
+NOTE: Prior to applying, all international transcripts must be assessed by the Acadia University Registrar's Office.

 d) Supplementary Forms.
 Essay (Part A), Experience Profile (Part B), Academic/ Teacher Certification Requirements (Part C), Three References (Part D)

 3. Due to the volume of applications received, the School of Education is not able to provide individual feedback to unsuccessful candidates.
 Should you wish to reapply consider enhancing your application in the following areas: GPA, variety of teachable courses, references, personal statement, and your experience profile.

 4. Applicants will be carefully selected after examination of all relevant information.
 The number of applicants that can be admitted in any one year is restricted.
 Not all applicants who meet the minimum admission requirements will be interviewed/ admitted.
 The university reserves the right to refuse admission to any candidate.

 5. For specific academic advising please contact email@example.com .